 - " Arrear contributions older than 120 days; - " Any amounts due from pensioners, resigned members and deceased members; and - " Supplier debt over 120 days.

-These estimates are subjective in nature and involve uncertainties and matters of significant judgement (e.g. estimated cash flows, etc.) and therefore cannot be determined with precision.
+These estimates are subjective in nature and involve uncertainties and matters of significant judgement (e.g. interest rates, volatility, estimated cash flows, etc.) and therefore cannot be determined with precision.

 24. COMMITMENTS